Sluggo-Issue-Tracker/Sluggo-SPA/README.md

 yarn run serve
 ```

-You may access the SPA instance from http://127.0.0.1:8080 in your browser.
+You may access the SPA instance from http://localhost:8080 in your browser.

-Be sure to use this address, using localhost:8080 will result in CORS errors.
+Be sure to use this address, using 127.0.0.1:8080 will result in errors.

 Ideally, this will be privately configurable later.